-The AD7675 is configured to use the serial interface when the SER/ \overline{PAR} is held high.
-The AD7675 outputs 16 bits of data, MSB first, on the SDOUT pin.
-This data is synchronized with the 16 clock pulses provided on the SCLK pin.
+The AD7677 is configured to use the serial interface when the SER/PAR is held high.
+The AD7677 outputs 16 bits of data, MSB first, on the SDOUT Pin.
+This data is synchronized with the 16 clock pulses provided on the SCLK Pin.

-MASTER SERIAL INTERFACE Internal Clock
+MASTER SERIAL INTERFACE

+Internal Clock

-The AD7675 is configured to generate and provide the serial data clock SCLK when the EXT/INT pin is held low.
-The AD7675 also generates a SYNC signal to indicate to the host when the serial data is valid.
+The AD7677 is configured to generate and provide the serial data clock SCLK when the EXT/INT Pin is held low.
+The AD7677 also generates a SYNC signal to indicate to the host when the serial data is valid.
 The serial clock SCLK and the SYNC signal can be inverted if desired.
 The output data is valid on both the rising and falling edge of the data clock.
-Depending on RDC/ SDIN input, the data can be read after each conversion, or during the following conversion.
+Depending on RDC/SDIN input, the data can be read after each conversion, or during the following conversion.

 Figure 17 and Figure 18 show the detailed timing diagrams of these two modes.

-Usually, because the AD7675 has a longer acquisition phase than the conversion phase, the data is read immediately after conversion.
-That makes the mode master, read after conversion, the most recommended serial mode when it can be used.
+Usually, because the AD7677 is used with a fast throughput, the mode master, read during conversion, is the most recommended serial mode when it can be used.